Gestures of Light, Traces of Self

 How the experience feels like?

-“My experience was that I was able to express myself and see the results as process went.
+“My experience was that I was able to express myself and see the results as the process went.
 I felt excited and in awe of the process and results.”

 — S.